 Groundhogs and Rabbits

 Groundhogs and rabbits are a little larger than your average vermin.
-Their size makes it difficult for them to make their way into your home.
+Their size makes it difficult for them to find an access point to the interior of your home.
 This doesn’t mean, however, that a rabbit or groundhog infestation is impossible.

 Rabbits and groundhogs are burrowers.
 This means they can carve out hollows beneath your basement.
 Over time, your basement can sink into these hollows, causing the floor to buckle and your structural supports to fall out of alignment.
 As your basement develops this kind of damage, rabbits and groundhogs looking to give birth can wiggle their way into your home and settle in.

-Like most rodents, these critters tend to leave behind piles of droppings once they’ve moved indoors.
+Like most rodents, these critters generally leave evidence in the form of droppings once they’ve moved indoors.
 As mentioned, their damage is fairly substantial.
-If you notice you’re having trouble leveling your basement floor and that you haven’t had problems with flooding in the past, you may be able to trace the source of your problem back to an unwanted visitor.
+If you notice you’re having trouble leveling your basement floor and that you haven’t had problems with flooding in the past, you might find it easier to track the source of your problem back to an unwanted visitor.

 Reclaiming Your Home

 Whatever you do, do not try and remove a dangerous invader from your home on your own.
 Instead, if you think you have some kind of animal in your basement, reach out to animal control or a local exterminator.
-While these parties won’t be able to help you repair your home—and contractors cannot remove animals from your property—they can help you take back your basement.
-Afterward, you can reach out to the contractors serving Columbus, OH, for a free quote on the services you need to maintain a healthy basement that is more difficult for pests and animals to enter.
+These parties won’t be able to help you repair your home—and repair professionals won’t be able to get rid of the animals you’re dealing with, but they can help you take back your basement.
+For assistance with the latter, reach out to the experts serving Columbus, OH, for a free quote on the services you need to maintain a healthy basement that is more difficult for pests and animals to enter.